College Scholarships and Grants for Military Kids

 The Fleet Reserve Association (FRA) offers numerous scholarships to children of service members in the Navy, Marine Corps, and Coast Guard.
 Recipients must be full-time students enrolled at an accredited college or university in the United States.
 Awards are provided up to $5,000 to individuals pursuing college and graduate degrees, and the foundation provides about $100,000 each year to recipients in need.

-Offered through the Army Emergency Relief Fund, this program is available to Army kids of active duty, as well as retired and deceased service members.
+Offered through the Army Emergency Relief Fund, this program is available to Army kids of active duty service members, as well as retired and deceased service members.
 Applicants must have a 2.0 GPA and be under the age of 22.
-This need-based scholarship program was established to assist children of Army Soldiers, and amounts range anywhere from $600 to $4,000.
+This need-based scholarship program was established to assist children of Army soldiers, and amounts range anywhere from $600 to $4,000.

-This program is offered through the commissaries and the Fisher House Foundation.
-More than $16 million dollars have been awarded in seventeen years.
+The Scholarships for Military Children Program is offered through the commissaries and the Fisher House Foundation.
+More than $16 million dollars have been awarded in 17 years.
 Each commissary awards a $1,500 scholarship to a selected recipient.
 It's open to children of active duty, Reserve, Guard, retired, and fallen U.S. service members, and applicants must be under age 23 and have a 3.0 GPA.

-Researching, applying for, and receiving scholarships or grants is a time consuming, and often very frustrating process.
-Chances are, you won't get every one you apply for, so it's important to be patient.
+Researching, applying for, and receiving scholarships or grants is a time-consuming, and often very frustrating process.
+Chances are, you won't get every scholarship or grant you apply for, so it's important to be patient.
 To increase the chance that your child will land a scholarship, it's worth spending time on each organization's website, carefully reading over the guidelines, requirements, and deadlines.
 Making a mistake in your paperwork or your online application could ruin your chances of getting the financial support you and your child deserve.